dmnrcht/BikeTracks/doc/report.md

 The library GraphView that we used for the graphs doesn't support x and y axis labels so we had to make it ourself with a custom layout.
 The y axis label must be vertical and Android doesn't support that by default so we had to find a custom vertical TextView named VerticalTextView to display the label correctly.

+### Trailforks API

+We had first planned to use an already existant database of tracks named Trailforks.
+We quickly realised that the API required access rights so we contacted the developers but they never answered.
+So we created our own API and tracks database.

+### Altitude on mobile

+The altitude sensor on mobiles is not very precise.
+When a point is recorded every second, the altitude may vary a lot and calculating the total climb/descent only by summing the diffrences gives bad result.
+To solve this we only calculate the altitude difference each x seconds instead of on each point on the server.

+### Translations editor

+The translations editor in Android Studio has a few issues which may come from the use of a Github.
+We have had issues while building the application for production so we edited the files manually instead.

 ## Remaining bugs

 No remaining bug has been found in the application.